inflearn logo

 Fetch strategy to avoid N+1

-Did you think solving N+1 with fetch joins was the end of it?
-There are areas that fetch joins cannot solve.
-You will experience a 18-fold difference in bulk query performance with just a single configuration value.
+Did you think solving N+1 issues ended with fetch joins?
+There are areas that fetch joins cannot resolve.
+You will experience a case where bulk inquiry performance improves by 18 times with just a single configuration value.

 Before